-Task The 4 th Market Monitoring Report covering retail prices in electricity and natural gas, barriers to entry, wholesale market integration, consumer welfare benefits or losses as a result of market integration (or lack thereof), access to networks (including electricity produced or gas sourced from renewable energy sources), and compliance with consumer rights (including protection and enforcement of consumer rights) Legal basis Articles 11 (1) and (2) of Regulation (EC) 713/2009 Overview (status) In 2015 the Market Monitoring Report (MMR) will focus on the functioning of energy markets and ways to improve their efficiency, in order to make energy more affordable for European consumers.
+Task The 4 th Market Monitoring Report covering retail prices in electricity and natural gas, barriers to entry, wholesale market integration, consumer welfare benefits or losses as a result of market integration (or lack thereof), access to networks (including electricity produced or gas sourced from renewable energy sources), compliance with consumer rights (including protection and enforcement of consumer rights) and the operation of market places Legal basis Articles 11 (1) and (2) of Regulation (EC) 713/2009 Article 7(3) of Reg.
+(EU) 1227/2011 Overview (status) In 2015 the Market Monitoring Report (MMR) will focus on the functioning of energy markets and ways to improve their efficiency, in order to make energy more affordable for European consumers.
 More specifically, the MMR will analyse the evolution of retail prices for electricity and natural gas, wholesale market integration, access to networks (including electricity produced or gas sourced from renewable energy sources), and compliance with consumer rights.
 In line with previous issues, the MMR will provide in-depth analysis of barriers to integration and give recommendations to the European Parliament and Commission on how to remove them.
+The report will also cover REMIT-related aspects, by assessing the operation of different categories of wholesale energy market places and ways of wholesale energy trading.
 The Agency's policy and market monitoring teams for gas and electricity will coordinate the substance of the MMR with the Directorate-General for Energy of the European Commission in order to avoid duplication of work.
 The Agency will also cooperate and coordinate with the Council of European Energy Regulators (CEER).
 Objectives and Annual Market Monitoring Report: Outputs Expected completion date: November 2015.
 Performance Timely completion of the Annual Market Monitoring Report. indicators and targets (deadlines) Positive feedback by the European Parliament, the European Commission and stakeholders on the market monitoring report, including the possibility of a survey following the publication and presentation of the report.
 Staff 8.5 FTE Risks The quality of the report depends on the quality and accessibility of the data received by the Agency.
 Human resource constraints may impact the timely delivery and quality of the report.
 The integrity of all data sources needs to be secured electronically and, in some cases, to be coordinated with REMIT.